aott33/Gripper_control/README.md

 # Gripper_control
-Arduino code to program a gripper for a robot arm
+Arduino code to control a gripper for a robot arm